rebelsky/sams-assorted-musings-reflections/mailing-lists.md

 * Salon.com.
 Daily.
 I need to get some liberal extremism from somewhere.
 * Portside moderator.
 Daily.
 Even more extremism.
 I tend to skim these.
 * Etsy.
 Every week or two.
+* AMA Newsletter (and no, that's not the American Medical Association;
+  it's something like Arts Media Agency).
+Even though I'm not a high-end art collector, I like seeing what kinds of things they think such collectors are interested in.
+A recent issue had a "DATA: Robert Rauschenberg" section that tracks things like number of exhibitions by type and the number of articles written about him, as well as data about distribution of recent sales.

 And then there are two related to Grinnell